TTI17/Lizard_Bot/README.md

 The bot has several commands for both administrators and users without rights.

 #### Disclaimer
-- This bot's working only on aiogram 2.0 and < 3.2 -
+*This bot's working only on aiogram 2.0 and < 3.2 *

 ## Descriptions
 Admin bot by howkiy is a multifunctional tool for managing your Telegram community.